 Have you ever reluctantly visited a hugely popular tourist trap?
 Were you glad you did?

 Seeing and tasting what’s unique about a place, its history, architecture and culture.
 Sarah loves exploring Philadelphia when she isn't traveling for fun or for work as a law professor.
 Both her college-age kids have been enthusiastic travelers since they were tiny.
 Follow her as Very Hungry Traveller on Facebook, Instagram, Pinterest, Twitter.
-Recent: France, Portland, South Africa, Croatia, London, Korea, New York, Florida.
+Recent: Austria, Hungary, Slovenia, France, South Africa, Croatia, London, Korea, New York, California.